 The Supreme Court and the old Court House, the oldest building in the city, are in the gardens, which connect to Stirling Gardens.

 13. John Oldham Park & David Carr Memorial Park (Narrows Interchange Park)

 These pretty parks are linked by a passage under the Narrows Bridge, close to the city.
 Hidden away here, you will find beautiful waterfalls, water features, a playground, walking and cycling paths, barbecues, toilets, and exercise equipment.

 Head to Elizabeth Quay for a nice walk around the inlet with restaurants and cafes, bars, playgrounds, luxury hotels, and boat tours.

 This open-air shopping arcade sometimes has art installations and fake snow at Christmas (summertime for us!).
 Built by wealthy gold businessman Claude de Bernales in 1937, the Elizabethan-inspired arcade is a contrast to the modern Hay Street Mall.

 Things to do in Perth City at Night

 Twilight Hawker Markets

 Take a trip around the world as you enjoy authentic flavours from across the globe.
-Experience Perth’s best International Street Food Market every Friday from 14th October 2022 to 24th March 2023.
+Experience Perth’s best International Street Food Market every Friday until 5th April 2024.